 Climate change is a critical concern in South Asia where Pakistan is located.
 Countries in this region have large populations living in vulnerable rural areas and have economies which are very dependent on agriculture which in turn depends on climatic conditions.
-Floods and droughts are common occurrences which are only partially mitigated by flood protection works or irrigation systems.
-In addition populations living in coastal areas and river deltas are at risk of sea level rises and back water flooding as well as from coastal cyclones.5 These risks could undermine Pakistan's long-term economic development, political stability and human security in the long run.6 Pakistan therefore needs to draw lessons from the global community on how to address some of the underlying factors that renders so many people vulnerable and to ensure that reconstruction efforts address the risks that are posed by climate change.
-This can be achieved through adaptation, a strategy for minimising the effects of expected changes in climate, and more broadly through climate-compatible development.7
+Floods and droughts are common occurrences which are currently only partially mitigated by flood protection works or irrigation systems.
+In addition populations living in coastal areas and river deltas are at risk of sea level rises and back water flooding as well as from coastal cyclones.
+These risks could undermine Pakistan's long-term economic development, political stability and human security in the long run.
+Pakistan therefore needs to draw lessons from the global community on how to address some of the underlying factors that renders so many people vulnerable and to ensure that reconstruction efforts address the risks that are posed by climate change to reduce the risk of disasters whilst understanding the context in which they are being applied, as this will influence the construction response solution.
+This can be achieved through adaptation, a strategy for minimising the effects of expected changes in climate, and more broadly through climate-compatible development.

-The methodology used for gathering this information included a review of literature on disasters, synthesis of lessons learned from disaster recovery, and recommendations for incorporating climate change adaptation in reconstruction planning.
+The methodology used for gathering this information included a review of literature on disasters, synthesis of lessons learned from disaster recovery, and recommendations for incorporating climate change adaptation and low carbon construction materials and techniques in to reconstruction planning.
 An extensive search of online databases and libraries revealed many of the sources and others were found by reviewing the bibliographies of known references on the topic.
 In addition we have drawn on our own-project related experience and reports and other grey literature.
 Sources were chosen based on their focus on disaster recovery and/or planning and their applicability to disaster situations or hazards faced by the Punjab Region following the recent devastating floods.

-A.1.1.
-Objectives
+1.2 Objectives